sfsu-joseo/CSC645/Projects/TCP Client-Server Centralized Network /README.md

 ```

 In the above example, the client connects to a server listening at 127.0.0.1/12000.
 Once the server accepts this client, the server assign and send a client id to this client.
 Once the server acknowledges that the client received the client id assigned to it, the handshake process is done.
 Finally, the client request the menu from the server, the server sends it, and the client shows the menu to the user waiting for the user input.

+### Menu:

+The menu class needs to be located on server side.
+The logic behind this is that a client does not know the services provided by the server until the client connects to the server.
+A real example of this is when a user requests a web page.
+The user, in this case, does not know anything about how this web site will look like until it inspects the response.
+In the same way, our client does not know anything about the menu until the server sends it in the response after the handshake.

+Once a client connects to the server, and the server sends the menu object with all their functionalities to the client, the client can use the menu to interact with the users.
+Note that only client and users can interact via the user menu.
+Server and client handler are only in charge of inspecting and processing requests from clients, and send their responses back to to the client.

+The following is a detailed description of all the services/options that user menu must provide in this project.

 ### Menu Options With Examples: